Current Projects

 “Through the Narrow Gate: Visual Performativity and Cinematic Translations of Missionary Transnationalism in China,” in Translation as Practice: Intercultural Encounters, China, and the Creation of Global Modernities, Filippo Marsili and Eugenio Menegon, eds.
 (Edinburgh University Press, forthcoming)

-As movie audiences settled into seats around the 20th century world, the films they encountered on the silver screen featured the character of the missionary in China – equal parts hero(ine) and hapless victim, foreign interloper and embedded ally.
+As movie audiences settled into seats around the twentieth century world, the films they encountered on the silver screen featured the character of the missionary in China – equal parts hero(ine) and hapless victim, foreign interloper and embedded ally.
 This essay explores how missionaries as filmmakers or cinematic tropes reflected Sino-US ideals and anxieties about the other, translated by the colliding worlds of missions, Hollywood, and transpacific encounters.

 I trace the ways in which missionaries-as-mediators blurred the lines between on-screen and on-the-ground experiences.
 At times, they served as technical advisors for the films that featured their characters, or as cinema critics in their own right, pointing out distortions of communities and environments in which they worked.
-In counterpoint, their on-screen portrayals provided lenses through which US commercial filmmakers projected ideas about gender and sexual tension, racial difference, and colonial and postcolonial conflicts – from warlord-era clashes in Republican China to the Cold War in East Asia.
+In counterpoint, their on-screen portrayals provided lenses through which US commercial filmmakers projected ideas about gender and sexuality, racial difference, and colonial and postcolonial conflicts – from warlord-era clashes in Republican China to the Cold War in East Asia.
 In doing so, I argue that the missionary trope and its evolutions on screen represented highly mutable visions of American presence in China and global imaginations of modern Chinese identities.